 See Disabled Access and Services for information for patients with disabilities.

-For disability-related assistance, questions or concerns, contact Rush’s manager of diversity and inclusion:
+For disability-related assistance, questions or concerns, please contact the following:

 Universal design in the Tower